meshstyles/little_helpers/bash/google_drive/readme.md

 ## knows issues

+1. missing downloading sub-folder and individual file support which is going to need to wait for a bit

-1. files that include any of the ways google denotes own files there will be an issue with the down.
+2. files that include any of the ways google denotes own files there will be an issue with the down.

 ```
  Google Drive Folder